Foundation for Intentional Community: 1949 – 1986

 Arthur Morgan had two sons, Ernest (1906-2001) and Griscom (1912-1993).
+Ernest and his wife Elizabeth lived at Celo in North Carolina.
 Gris and his wife Jane founded The Vale community in 1946 on forty acres, two miles south of Yellow Springs, Ohio.
 The Vale incorporated in 1960, and in 1980 the land was donated to the Community Service, Inc. Land Trust, growing to eleven families or about twenty people, some of Quaker orientation, along with some Community Service, Inc. (CSI) assistants and Antioch College students in residence.
-Ernest and his wife Elizabeth lived at Celo in North Carolina.